Taste Real's Fall Rural Romp

 8755 Wellington Road 18, Belwood

 Small but mighty!
 Wicked Welly Farm and Apiary is a family-run farm in Belwood.
-This picturesque 25-acre farm raises a variety of livestock, grows organic vegetables, has a six-hive honeybee apiary and does homemade preserves, maple syrup and freeze-dried products.
+This picturesque 25-acre farm raises a variety of livestock, grows organic vegetables, has free range eggs, a honeybee apiary and does homemade preserves, maple syrup and freeze-dried products.
 Come visit their on-farm store and join them for a tour of the property!

 Treasure Hunt Contest